Blazemeter/taurus/site/dat/docs/Gatling.md

 The `simulation` option is canonical class name for main simulation class.
 It will be passed as-is to gatling with `-s` option.
-Also you can use `keepalive` and `timeout` scenario attributes to set appropriate HTTP feature and limit request time accordingly.

 ## Load Configuration